 To make the topping, whisk together the mascarpone, cream and caster sugar until stiffened.
 This process can easily done by hand, it takes very little time – beware of over whisking!!

 Tip the cherry pie filling into a bowl.
 Using a spoon place a cherry on top of each of the cupcakes.
-Then go back and drizzle a little of the syrup over each cupcake.
+Finally, go back and drizzle a little of the syrup over each cupcake.

 Do you have a favourite ‘remembered flavour’ from your childhood?